EPICmynamesBG/GoDex/README.md

-# PokedexGo
+# GoDex
-a companion to PokemonGo that allows players to find certain pokemon can be found
+A companion to Pokemon Go that allows players to record and search for where certain pokemon can be found